madfish-solutions/quipuswap-farming/test.md

 5. `set_reward_per_second`:

    - ✅ should fail if not admin is trying to set reward per second;
-   - ✅ should change reward per second.
+   - ✅ should change reward per second by admin.

 6. `set_burner`:

+   - ✅ should fail if not admin is trying to set burner;
+   - ✅ should change burner by admin.

 7. `set_proxy_minter`:

+   - ✅ should fail if not admin is trying to set proxy minter;
+   - ✅ should change proxy minter by admin.

 8. `set_baker_registry`:

+   - ✅ should fail if not admin is trying to set baker registry;
+   - ✅ should change baker registry by admin.

 9. `add_new_farm`: